eypsilon/get-used/README.md

 and open [localhost:8000](http://localhost:8000)

 Or, set an Alias, that can start the dev-server and a Browser with the dev-url at once.
 You can still feel free to set any Alias you feel comfortable with, always.
-Your choice, not my.

 ```sh
 # set alias in ~/.bash_aliases